-American architecture studio, Kohn Pedersen Fox Associates (KPF), is set to build yet another skyscraper at 70 Gracechurch Street, London, which is intended as a new voice for the city’s Eastern Cluster of skyscrapers.
+American architecture studio, Kohn Pedersen Fox Associates (KPF), is set to build yet another skyscraper at 70 Gracechurch Street, London which the vertical planters which is intended as a new voice for the city’s Eastern Cluster of skyscrapers.

 The cluster includes an assortment of popular towers of eccentric forms and fitting nicknames such as Foster + Partner’s 30 St Mary Axe (The Gherkin), RSH+P’s Leadenhall Building, Rafael Viñoly’s 20 Fenchurch Street (The Walkie-Talkie), Foggo Associates’ 70 St Mary Axe (The Can of Ham) and KPF’s very own 52-54 Lime Street (The Scalpel) that was completed in May 2020.